Robert Livermore

 Robert Thomas Livermore, also known as Don Roberto Livermore, (c.
 3 November 1799 – 14 February 1858) was an English-born Californian ranchero.
 He emigrated to Alta California in 1822, eventually becoming a Mexican citizen and a prominent landowner in the Bay Area.
-The city of Livermore, California is named for him.

 Biography

 He was born in Springfield, Essex in England, to Robert Livermore and Mary Cudworth.
 Livermore was a stonemason's apprentice as a youth.
 At the age of 17, he decided to go to sea, joining the crew of an English merchant ship.
 Arriving in Baltimore, Maryland, he enlisted in the United States Navy and traveled to South America.
 He subsequently was part of Lord Cochrane's crew in 1820 during the Peruvian War of Independence against Spain.
 After Peru, he signed on with an English trading ship bound for California.

 In 1822, he deserted from his ship in San Pedro, where he met another British ship-jumper - the Scot John Gilroy (namesake of the city of Gilroy).
 At that time, there were only a handful of English-speakers in Alta California, and Livermore probably also met the American Joseph John Chapman.

 Livermore worked for a time at Mission San Gabriel and then moved north, working as the mayordomo (ranch foreman) at Rancho Bolsa del Potrero y Moro Cojo of Joaquín de la Torre, near Castroville.
 On 20 June 1823, Robert was baptized at the Mission Santa Clara into the Catholic faith, given the name Juan Bautista Roberto y José.
 At about the same time, in Monterey, he requested and was given permission by Governor Pablo Vicente de Solá to remain in California.

 In 1834 Livermore and his business partner José Noriega were keeping livestock at Rancho Las Positas, where they also built an adobe.
 They purchased half of the land grant from William Gulnac in 1837, and officially received the grant in 1839 (technically, the land was granted to Salvio Pacheco and then sold to Livermore, as he was not a Mexican citizen).
 The only other inhabitant of the area at the time, besides the Ohlone, was José Amador (his rancho was near the present city of Dublin), who received his land grant a short time earlier.
 Livermore and Amador both helped each other build their adobes.